I May Destroy You: Release

-The series premiered on 8 June 2020 on BBC One in the United Kingdom.
-The first episode had already premiered in advance on 7 June 2020 on HBO in the United States.
+The series premiered on 7 June 2020 on HBO and HBO Max in the United States, and on 8 June 2020 on BBC One in the UK.

 Production

 Coel stated in a lecture at the 2018 Edinburgh Festival Fringe that she had been sexually assaulted while writing Chewing Gum, and that the experience provided inspiration for the series.

 Originally titled January 22nd, the series is produced by Coel's production company, FALKNA Productions.
 It is executive produced by Coel, Phil Clarke, Roberto Troni, and Jo McClellan for BBC One.
 Coel is also co-director and writer for I May Destroy You.
 Coel turned down a $1 million (£800,000) offer from Netflix for the show because the deal would have taken full rights ownership away from the creator.
 Coel subsequently made a deal with the BBC which allowed Coel full creative control and ownership rights of her project and the BBC brought on HBO as a co-producer to help fund the project.

-The series was predominantly filmed in the London Borough of Hackney with some scenes filmed in Italy.

-School interior and exteriors for the flashback scenes were shot at Acland Burghley School in the London Borough of Camden.
+The series was predominantly filmed in the London Borough of Hackney, with some scenes filmed in Italy.
+School interior and exteriors for the flashback scenes were shot at Acland Burghley School in the Camden.